-A Fan Sub is a fan-produced subtitled version of a foreign-language program not yet officially available in the fans' nation of residence.
+A Fan Sub is a fan-produced subtitled version of a foreign-language work not yet officially available in the fans' nation of residence.
 Often of surprisingly high quality considering that they are usually produced and distributed within days of an episode reaching the air.
 The clarity of the Laserdisc format, which was the most popular video format in Japan, also helped fansubbers create high-quality tapes, along with the Commodore Amiga's ability to genlock, or synchronize video timing signals, making it easy to overlay text on the video image on low-cost equipment.
 Most commonly found for Anime, Japanese "dorama" (soap operas) and to a lesser extent Toku - although certain sites allow people to publish subtitles translating works from any country/language to another language.

 In the early days of anime fandom, fansubs were a major investment of time and energy for a fan or group of fans, requiring multiple VCRs, special titling equipment and a willingness to do a lot of tape duplication and mailing.
 The shift to DVD format plus the advent of sophisticated video editing tools for the PC has all but killed the videotaped fansub distributed by mail, replacing it with the "digisub" distributed as a video file on the Net via BitTorrent or other file transfer protocols.
 Digital subtitles have also split into "hardsubs" which are a permanent part of a video being distributed and "softsubs", text files containing the subtitles, the latter typically published separately (with the audience expected to find their own copy of the work being subtitled).